SimplexCC/sell-docs/source/includes/_get-dst-crypto-addr.md

 One of { `"delivery"`, `"refund"` }.

- * `"delivery"`: you are buying the crypto currency to be received.
-You are either a Liquidity Receiver in a SellCypto transaction, or a wallet/exchange/etc. in a BuyCrypto transaction.
+ * `"delivery"` : you are buying the cryptocurrency; you are either a Liquidity Receiver in a SellCypto transaction or a wallet/exchange/etc. in a BuyCrypto transaction.
- * `"refund"`: the reverse of "delivery" -- we want to return crypto currencies that you have previously sent.
+ * `"refund"` : the reverse of "delivery" -- we want to return cryptocurrency that you have previously sent.

 ### crypto_currency ###
 #### (CryptoCurrency, **required**)

-The type of crypto currencies that will be sent to the crypto address you supply.
+The crypto currency (the currency, not the amount) that will be sent to the crypto address you supply.

 ### n ###
 #### (Integer, **required**)